PerseusKyogre09/Text-Adventure-Engine/README.md

 ## Features

-✨ **Character Creation:** Players can create a unique character with customizable attributes.
+- ✨ **Character Creation:** Players can create a unique character with customizable attributes.
-⚔️ **Combat System:** Battle enemies and bosses using a turn-based combat system.
+- ⚔️ **Combat System:** Battle enemies and bosses using a turn-based combat system.
-🎒 **Inventory Management:** Collect and equip various weapons and items during your adventure.
+- 🎒 **Inventory Management:** Collect and equip various weapons and items during your adventure.
-⬆️ **Leveling Up:** Gain experience points (EXP) and level up your character to become stronger.
+- ⬆️ **Leveling Up:** Gain experience points (EXP) and level up your character to become stronger.
-❓ **Random Encounters:** Explore the game world and face random enemies and bosses.
+- ❓ **Random Encounters:** Explore the game world and face random enemies and bosses.
+- 💥 **Critical Hits & Durability**: Weapons have durability and a chance for critical hits, enhancing the combat experience with random elements.

 ## Game Mechanics